-In 2018–2019, the St.Petersburg State Academic Leonid Yacobson Ballet Theatre, headed by Honoured Artist of the Russian Federation Andrian Fadeev, is entering its 50th season.
+In 2018–2019, the St.Petersburg State Academic Leonid Yacobson Ballet Theatre, headed by Honoured Artist of the Russian Federation Andrian Fadeev, is now celebrating its 50th anniversary season.

-This season coincides with an important anniversary: 115 years since the birth of the ballet company's founder, Leonid Yacobson, which we will celebrate in January.
+This season coincides with an important milestone: 115 years since the birth of the ballet company's founder, Leonid Yacobson, which the theatrical community celebrated in January.

 St. Petersburg Playbill

-In the first half of the 50th season, the Leonid Yacobson Ballet Theatre will give several performances at the historical venue of the Mariinsky Theatre.
+In the first half of the 50th season, the Leonid Yacobson Ballet Theatre gave a series of performances at the historical venue of the Mariinsky Theatre.

-On November 30, while performing at the Alexandrinsky Theatre, we will introduce a premiere programme celebrating the 115th birth anniversary of our company's founder, the talented experimental choreographer Leonid Yacobson.
-The first half of the programme will be dedicated to a one-act ballet recital, and will include restored and revived choreographic masterpieces by Leonid Yacobson.
-The show is being prepared by our company's tutors, who once personally collaborated with Yacobson, as well as by a number of notable set designers, such as Alyona Pikalova and Tatiana Vyushinskaya (scenery), Tatiana Noginova (costumes), and Kamil Kutyev (lighting).
-The second half will be dedicated to the premiere performance of the Firebird ballet, set to music by Igor Stravinsky and restored in its original rendition, which differs from the legendary work of Michel Fokine, commissioned by Sergei Diaghilev for his Russian Seasons.
-Firebird is being produced by Douglas Lee, whose creative work is based on neoclassic principles.
-Having tied his danseur's career to Stuttgart Ballet, Lee has also made successful contributions to that company as a choreographer, earning a name for himself in the world of ballet.
+On November 30, while performing at the Alexandrinsky Theatre, we introduced a premiere programme, aimed at celebrating the 115th birth anniversary of our company's founder, the talented experimental choreographer Leonid Yacobson.
+The first and second segments of the programme included restored and revived choreographic masterpieces by Leonid Yacobson.
+Preparations for the show had featured contributions from our company's tutors, who had once personally collaborated with Yacobson, as well as by a number of notable set designers, such as Alyona Pikalova and Tatiana Vyushinskaya (scenery), Tatiana Noginova (costumes), and Kamil Kutyev (lighting).
+The third segment was be dedicated to the premiere performance of The Firebird ballet, set to music by Igor Stravinsky and restored in its original rendition, not quite like the well-known work of Michel Fokine, which had once been commissioned by Sergei Diaghilev for his Russian Seasons.
+Douglas Lee, adept of neoclassical creative principles, had overseen the production.
+Having tied his danseur's career to Stuttgart Ballet, Lee made successful contributions to that company as a choreographer, earning a name for himself in the world of ballet.
 In Russia, Douglas Lee is known for his work at the Perm Opera and Ballet Theatre, which got special mentions in several nominations of the Golden Mask National Theatre Award.
 In 2016, Lee won the same award in the Modern Dance Ballet/Ballet Master's Work nomination for his ballet When the Snow Was Falling.
-The scenery and costumes for the show are being created by the famous set designer Eva Adler, while Sakis Birbilis is responsible for the lighting.
-The premiere performance will be accompanied by the St. Petersburg State Academic Symphony Orchestra, conducted by Alexander Titov, Honoured Artist of the Russian Federation.
+The scenery and costumes for the show were created by the famous set designer Eva Adler, while Sakis Birbilis was responsible for the lighting.
+The premiere performance was accompanied by the St. Petersburg State Academic Symphony Orchestra, conducted by Alexander Titov, Honoured Artist of the Russian Federation.

-As per tradition, the Leonid Yacobson Ballet Theatre will be touring actively during the 2018–2019 season.
-We plan to travel to Georgia, Japan, France, Switzerland, Italy, and Belgium.
+As per tradition, the Leonid Yacobson Ballet Theatre toured actively during the 2018–2019 season.
+We travelled to Georgia, Japan, France, Switzerland, Italy, and Belgium.

-The troupe will open its tour series by performing in another Russian city: our milestone concerts will take place in Vladikavkaz, during the 2nd International Caucasus Festival The Mariinsky – Vladikavkaz.
-On October 5 and 6, our dancers will appear at the National State Opera and Ballet Theatre of the Republic of North Ossetia-Alania, under the auspices of Mariinsky's branch in Vladikavkaz, and showcase choreographic miniatures by Leonid Yacobson.
-The show will be preceded by a brief overview of the great ballet master's achievements and of his theatre's history.
-One of our shows will be universally accessible, with the target audience being the local school and college students.
+But the troupe opened its tour series by performing in another Russian city: our milestone concerts took place in Vladikavkaz and were part of the 2nd International Caucasus Festival The Mariinsky – Vladikavkaz.
+On October 5 and 6, our dancers appeared at the National State Opera and Ballet Theatre of the Republic of North Ossetia-Alania, under the auspices of Mariinsky's branch in Vladikavkaz, and showcased choreographic miniatures by Leonid Yacobson.
+The shows were preceded by a brief overview of the great ballet master's achievements and of his theatre's history.
+One of these shows was openly accessible to all of the city's school and college students.

-On November 10, the Yacobson Theatre will contribute to the Days of St. Petersburg in Tbilisi cultural event by playing Johan Kobborg's Don Quixote at the Tbilisi Griboedov Theatre.
+On November 10, the Yacobson Theatre contributed to the Days of St. Petersburg in Tbilisi cultural event by playing Johan Kobborg's Don Quixote at the Tbilisi Griboedov Theatre.

-From December 14 to December 30, we will travel on tour to Japan: audiences from Tokyo, Kyoto, Kanagawa, Osaka, Chiba, Aichi, Nagano, and Mie will see the Nutcracker and Swan Lake ballets, along with a gala programme.
+From December 14 to December 30, we visited Japan: audiences from Tokyo, Kyoto, Kanagawa, Osaka, Chiba, Aichi, Nagano, and Mie saw our Nutcracker and Swan Lake ballets, along with a Gala Programme.

-From January 4 through February 19, 2019, we will embark on a grand tour across several French cities.
-Our itinerary will include: Aix-en-Provence, Saint Etienne, Massy, Blagnac, Arcachon, Créteil, Neuilly, Saint-Germain-en-Laye, Noisy le Grand, Hyères, Garges-lès-Gonesse, and Reims, with a brief visit to the small Swiss town of Winterthur.
-We will be performing Swan Lake, Sleeping Beauty, and Chopiniana.
+From January 4 through February 19, 2019, we embarked on a grand tour across several French cities.
+Our itinerary included: Aix-en-Provence, Saint Etienne, Massy, Blagnac, Arcachon, Créteil, Neuilly, Saint-Germain-en-Laye, Noisy le Grand, Hyères, Garges-lès-Gonesse, and Reims, with a brief visit to the small Swiss town of Winterthur.
+We performed Swan Lake, Sleeping Beauty, and Chopiniana.
 From late February to March 18, we toured across Italy with Don Quixote, Sleeping Beauty, and Swan Lake.

 From June 27 to June 30, we will also be taking Sleeping Beauty to the Grand Théâtre de Genève in Geneva, Switzerland.